-If re-elected, Ms Chua Kwee Huay Genevieve will remain as member of the ARC and the Nomination and Remuneration Committee (the "NRC") of the Company and will also remain as the Chairman of the ARC of the Company.
-She is considered an independent director.
+If re-elected, Mr Chen Timothy Teck Leng @ Chen Teck Leng will remain as a member of the Audit and Risk Committee (the "ARC") and the Nomination and Remuneration Committee (the "NRC") and will also remain as the Chairman of the NRC of the Company and the independent non-executive Chairman of the Board of Directors.
+He is considered an independent director.